James Green (author): Teaching

 During his teaching career Jim acquired, by part-time study, an Open University B.A. and a research M.A. in Education.
 He studied, again part-time and for three years, for a PhD in Education at Leicester University but, in 1983, the school where he was head teacher was completely destroyed by an arson attack and the final write-up of the research for the Doctorate was postponed, as it turned out, indefinitely.
 In 1997 Jim left teaching to become a full-time writer and published magazine articles and books on travel.
-He then began writing the first of what was to become the Jimmy Costello series Over the next thirty years he held positions of varying seniority in Warwickshire, Gibraltar, South Yorkshire, Leicestershire and Shropshire.
+He then began writing the first of what was to become the Jimmy Costello series.